frakappa/cp-notes/Nearest Smaller Value.md

 Given an array of $n$ elements, we want to find, for each position, the nearest position to its left having a smaller value.

-The idea is that we can go through the array from left to right keeping a [[Monotonic Stack|monotonic stack]].
+The idea is that we can go through the array from left to right keeping a [monotonic stack](Monotonic%20Stack.md).

 ```cpp
 vector<int> st;